 Four Delegates voted against redistricting reform on Monday, January 30th.
 It was four on a seven member subcommittee, so they effectively killed redistricting reform.
 They decided their gerrymandering was more important.
 Contact them to tell them how disappointed you are in this vote.
 Contact these Delegates Minchew, Miller, Hugo, and Cole right now!

 Reason to celebrate!
 We did it!
 You did it!

-Thanks to your persistent advocacy our three SALT Budget Items and one SALT bill passed.
+Thanks to your persistent advocacy our six SALT Budget Items and one SALT bill passed.

-Thank your Delegate & Senator and our outstanding patrons: Senator Barbara Favola; Delegate Mark Sickles, Delegate Kaye Kory, Delegate Paul Krizek and Delegate Alfonso Lopez.
+Thank your Delegate & Senator and our outstanding patrons: Senator George Barker, Senator Barbara Favola; Delegate Mark Sickles, Delegate Kaye Kory, Delegate Paul Krizek and Delegate Alfonso Lopez.
 Special thanks to our NOVA Conferees: Senators Dick Saslaw, Janet Howell and the lone Democratic conferee from the House—Delegate Luke Torian—thank them!

 This is the most substantial win yet!